 Using the Material Libraries in COMSOL Multiphysics®

 The COMSOL Multiphysics® software and many of its add-on modules include built-in material libraries, which are databases with materials and their associated material properties.
-There is also an add-on Material Library product, which contains up to 24 separate material properties for more than 3800 materials as of version 5.5.
+There is also an add-on Material Library product, which contains up to 24 separate material properties and 10,328 materials with more than 84,000 material property datasets as of version 6.0.
 Here, we go over the built-in material libraries and the add-on Material Library, as well as how you can use each of them in your simulations.

 The Material Library

-The Material Library product contains a comprehensive set of materials (more than 3800!) with up to 24 separate material properties, all of them with references.
+The Material Library product contains a comprehensive set of material properties, all of which have references.
 Almost all material properties are also defined as a function of the temperature.
 The temperature-dependent values are typically defined as piecewise polynomial functions of the temperature T, and the input to those functions can be the temperature from a simulated temperature field in a heat transfer simulation.